Solartraveler/UniversalboxArm/README.md

 - Runs from USB power

-- Can run from a LiFePo battery and charge it
+- Can run from a LiFePO battery and charge it

 - 2x red-green duo LEDs